Kieran Morrison (footballer)

-Kieran Yusuf Morrison (born 9 November 2006) is a professional footballer who plays as a midfielder for Premier League club Liverpool.
-Born in England, he is a youth international for Northern Ireland.
+Kieran Yusuf Morrison (born 9 November 2006) is a professional footballer who plays as a winger for club Sheffield Wednesday on loan from club Liverpool.
+Born in England, he plays for the Northern Ireland national team.

 Club career

 Morrison joined Liverpool's academy at under-14 level, having previously been in Manchester United's youth setup.

 Morrison made his debut for the Liverpool U18 side in September 2022, and his debut for the Liverpool U21 side in January 2023.
 In July 2023, he agreed scholarship contract with the club.
 He signed a three-year professional contract with Liverpool in February 2024.
 On 10 February 2024, Morrison achieved an unusual feat when he scored two goals in a single minute for Liverpool U18 against Blackburn Rovers U18.

 He was included in the Liverpool first-team squad for the UEFA Champions League tie against PSV Eindhoven on 29 January 2025 and was named amongst the match-day substitutes.

-On 29 October 2025, he made his senior debut for the club in an 3-0 EFL Cup defeat against Crystal Palace.
+On 29 October 2025, he made his senior debut for the club in an 3–0 EFL Cup defeat against Crystal Palace.
+Having scored 10 goals in a run of six Premier League 2 matches in 2026, he also made a substitute appearance that season away against Wolves in a 3–1 away win in the FA Cup on 6 March 2026.
+Morrison was shortlisted for the Premier League Two player of the year, having contributed 15 goals and seven assists for Liverpool’s under-21 side in the 2025-26 season.
+He signed a new four-year contract with the club in May 2026.

+On 20 August 2026, Morrison signed a season-long loan at League One club Sheffield Wednesday for the 2026–27 season.
+He made his debut the same day, coming off the bench in the 0–1 defeat to Bradford City.

 International career

-Born in England, Morrison is of Northern Irish descent through a grandmother.
+Born in Manchester, Morrison is of Northern Irish descent through a grandmother.
 He is a Northern Ireland youth international.
 In 2019, he played in the Victory Shield.
 He made his Northern Ireland U17 debut in 2022 against the Faroe Islands U17, before scoring his first goal for them in a UEFA U17 European Championship qualifier in March 2023 against Denmark U17.
 In November 2023, he was called up to the Northern Ireland national under-19 football team.

-Morrison made his debut for the Northern Ireland U21 team on 9 October 2025, as a late substitute in a 2-0 win over Malta U21s.
+Morrison made his debut for the Northern Ireland U21 team on 9 October 2025, as a late substitute in a 2–0 win over Malta U21s.

+In March 2026, he was called up to the Northern Irish senior squad for the first time, ahead of their 2026 FIFA World Cup qualifying play-off against Italy.
+He made his senior debut on 4 June 2026, playing the first half of a 1–0 friendly win over Guinea at the Estadio Municipal de La Línea de la Concepción in Spain.